 - 1. Assessed and tested whether the internal control procedures of sales transactions are in accordance with the Group's internal control policies. - 2.
-Obtained and verified relevant vouchers of sales from customers of selected samples.
+Selected samples of sales transactions, and obtained and verified the related vouchers of such sales from customers.